Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: The Protocol

-Non-linear layers used in a machine learning model are computationally light under plaintext. $\Pi_{\textsf{ReLU}}$, for example, takes only one comparison and multiplexing.
-However, its complexity gets amplified significantly under the RSS scheme with more local computation steps and significant communication overhead\de{, both in communication rounds and the amount of transmitted data} (we will list and compare the theoretical complexities in \autoref{sec:eff}).
-Now, aided by the {\LTH} held by each party and the common randomness established in \autoref{sec:init}, we can significantly reduce the overhead by ``offloading'' the non-linear operations to the {\LTH}.
-Although the {\LTH} is far inferior in computation power compared to the untrusted machine, it can still remove much of the communication overhead in a pure MPC protocol.
+Non-linear layers used in a machine learning model are computationally light under plaintext. \textsf{ReLU}, for example, takes only one comparison and multiplexing.
+However, its complexity gets amplified significantly under the RSS scheme with more local computation steps and significant communication overhead\de{, both in communication rounds and the amount of transmitted data}.

-In this section, we introduce $\Pi_{\textsf{ReLU}}$, the protocol to offload \textsf{ReLU} operations under MPC to trusted hardware.
-The steps we take are as follows: First, $P_i$ invokes $\Pi_{\textsf{LTH.GenMask}}$ to get the pseudo-random masks, and sends $\llb x \rrb_i$ to $P_{i+1}$ after adding them with the masks; Second, $P_{i+1}$ adds the received value with the two shares it holds, then sends the results to the {\LTH}; Third, $H_{i+1}$ recovers the plaintext value by invoking $\Pi_{\textsf{LTH.GenMask}}$ using the same key and the counter with the same recorded number, and computes \textsf{ReLU} in plaintext, re-masks the result with $\Pi_{\textsf{LTH.GenMaskShare}}$, and sends them back to $P_{i+1}$.
-The other two parties will also generate their common share in the meantime; Fourth, $P_{i+1}$ re-shares the received values to complete the construction of the RSS of the outputs.
+Using each party's {\LTH} and the common randomness established in \autoref{sec:init}, we can significantly reduce the overhead by ``offloading'' the non-linear operations to the {\LTH}.
+For example, \textsf{ReLU} can be performed by: invoking $\Pi_{\textsf{LTH.GenMask}}$ to get the pseudo-random masks, transmitting the masked shares, recovering the plaintext to compute inside {\LTH}s, and then generate and distribute the psuedorandom shares of the results.
+We show the details of this protocol ($\Pi_{\textsf{ReLU}}$) in \autoref{sec:reluapp}.

+In {\scheme}, we further optimize \textsf{ReLU} by combining it with truncation.
+For typical ML models \cite{krizhevsky2012imagenet, wolf-etal-2020-transformers, simonyan2014very, he2016deep}, \textsf{ReLU} is applied after matrix multiplications in convolution (Conv) or fully-connected (FC) layers.
+As introduced in \autoref{sec:mpc}, in a fixed-point setting, truncation is required after each multiplication to keep the consistency of the precision.\de{ The classic MPC protocol \cite{mohassel2018aby3} requires pregeneration and a round of communication.} If we apply $\Pi_{\textsf{ReLU}}$ directly after the completion of multiplications, the communication overhead will be the multiplication / truncation overhead and the $\Pi_{\textsf{ReLU}}$ overhead summed, which is not optimal.
+Since the truncation itself is also a simple non-linear function in plaintext (which is just right-shift), we can exploit this common structure in deep learning models and merge the truncation with the following non-linear operations to be simply computed together in plaintext inside the trusted {\LTH}.